Remember the Curse of Dimensionality: The Case of Goodness-of-Fit Testing in Arbitrary Dimension: Introduction

 We find it hard to motivate directional consistency, particularly for nonparametric two-sample goodness-of-fit problems where neither of the distributions $F,\,G$ are known.
 Unlike one-sample tests where local alternatives can be described with respect to the known distribution, for two-sample tests it is somewhat unclear as to how to characterize such local alternatives.
 Furthermore, a large-sample analysis is meant to elucidate what happens in practice when the samples are sufficiently large.
 With that in mind, what does it mean for the direction $h$ to remain fixed as $m,n \to \infty$?
-This aspect is not clear as well.
 In addition this notion of performance can also be misleading.
 First, the rate appears parametric in a typical nonparametric setting.
 Second, in the present setting, it hides the fact that there is a bonafide (in fact, prototypical) curse of dimensionality, as argued earlier.
-We turn to the notion of minimax performance (worst-case risk), which is much more commonly used to quantify the hardness of a given statistical problem.
-The two notions are discussed and contrasted, for example, in \citep{baraud2003adaptive}.
+We turn to the notion of minimax performance, which is much more commonly used to quantify the hardness of a given statistical problem. (\citet{baraud2003adaptive} provide a deeper discussion of directional alternatives from a minimax perspective.)